 UL 891: Low-Voltage Switchboards

 UL 891 is a safety standard from UL Solutions (formerly Underwriters Laboratories) for low-voltage switchgear used in commercial and light industrial environments for safe power distribution in switchgear and busbar systems.
 These devices serve as central points for controlling and distributing electrical power and protect against disruptions.
-They use hard-wired components such as UL 489 or UL 1066 circuit breakers to ensure a dead-front design for increased safety.
+They use hard-wired components such as UL 489i or UL 1066 circuit breakers to ensure a dead-front design for increased safety.
+The ongoing UL 489i harmonization with IEC standards represents an important evolution in the industry, as it seeks to align North American circuit breaker requirements with international practices, reducing the burden on manufacturers who serve global markets while maintaining the high safety standards that UL is known for.

 UL 1558: Metal Enclosed Switchgear with Circuit Breakers